 The Spencer Museum of Art offers many opportunities for different levels of engagement, ranging from a one-time class visit to ongoing collaborative research or course development.

-In concert with KU’s selection of Notes from No Man’s Land by Eula Biss as its Common Book for the 2012-13 academic year, the Spencer Museum of Art has selected a sculptural work by Randy Regier, depicting a pull toy titled Impending Future Bus as its Common Work of Art
+In conjunction with KU’s selection of The Center of Everything by Laura Moriarty as its Common Book for the 2014-15 academic year, the Spencer Museum of Art has selected Bernard Palissy’s ceramic platter Rustic Basin (circa 1570-1590) as the Common Work of Art.

 You can search our extensive holdings by keyword, artist, culture, geographic area, time period, and other identifiers.